 FINE ART INVESTMENTS SINCE 1978

-(Circle of) Sir Henry RAEBURN
+(after) Sir Henry RAEBURN

 Sir Henry Raeburn FRSE RA RSA (; 4 March 1756 – 8 July 1823) was a Scottish portrait painter and Scotland's first significant